Places Visited: Beijing, Xi'an, Chengdu, Lijiang, Guilin, Yangshuo, Longji, Shanghai

 An unmissable highlight of China’s southwest, ‘Hutiao Shah’, as the TLG is known in Mandarin, ranks among the deepest canyons in the world, with walls rearing 3,720m (12,434ft) from the frothing, grey-brown waters of the Jinsha River to the snowy summits of the Haba Shan range.
 Our guide will lead us to a viewpoint high above the gorge, and down by the water, where we’ll gain a vivid sense of the river’s awesome power.

 On the tenth day of the tour you’ll fly 1,000 miles (1,600km) from Yunnan east to Guilin, via Kunming.
-On arrival, our guide will accompany us on the short transfer to your hotel, Guilin Universal hotel or similar where we’ll spend the remainder of the day relaxing.
+On arrival, our guide will accompany us on the short transfer to your hotel, Holiday Inn Express Guilin (Mar 2020 Guilin Universal hotel) or similar where we’ll spend the remainder of the day relaxing.

 Featured on ancient scroll paintings, Ming porcelain vases and the modern 20-Yuan note, the Karst mountains of Guangxi province rise at surreal gradients from the limpid green waters of the Li River – a landscape that has for centuries epitomized the exotic grandeur of southern China’s rural heartland.
 Gateway for this much visited region is the city of Guilin itself, a pleasant provincial capital of tree-shaded boulevards.